 - Study Abroad gives students the option to earn credits while applying academic skills in a new culture.

-Landmark College is offering this non-residential program in 2013:
+Landmark College is offering two non-residential programs in 2016: